sarimabbas/vue-teatree/README.md

 ## NodeType

-Teatree accepts an array of [`NodeType`](./src/components/NodeType.ts) (click to view the interface).
+Teatree accepts an array of [`NodeType`](./src/components/NodeType.ts) as its `roots` prop.
 This means you can render multiple roots in the treeview.

 ```ts
 interface NodeType {